ICMP ping

 seconds

-Set time period used for moving average value calculation.
+Set time period used for the moving average value calculation.

 3600